Google Ads Management Sydney: Partner With The Expert

 Most Sydney agencies charge:

-How to Choose the Right Google Ads Manager in Sydney
+How to choose the right Google Ads manager

-1. Who specifically will manage my campaigns day-to-day?
-If it's not the person you're speaking to, ask to meet them.
+1. Who manages my account day to day?
+If it's not the person in front of you, ask to meet them.

-3. How quickly can you make changes?
-Hours is the right answer.
-Days is a warning sign.
+3. How fast can you make changes?
+Hours is right.
+Days is a warning.

-4. How many active accounts do you manage?
-More than 30–40 for a single person is a red flag.
+4. How many accounts do you run?
+More than 30 to 40 for one person is a red flag.

-5. Can you show results in my industry or a comparable one?
+5. Can you show results in my industry?
+Or a close one.

-6. How do you charge: flat fee or percentage of spend?
+6. How do you charge?
+Flat fee or percentage of spend.
+Know before you commit.

 Google Ads Management Sydney FAQ